Super Bowl VII: First quarter

 As they did in Super Bowl VI, Miami won the toss and elected to receive.
 Most of the first quarter was a defensive battle with each team punting on their first two possessions.
-The Dolphins would, however, get two key breaks.
+The Dolphins would, however, get one key break with another apparent error being due to penalty.
 Offensive tackle Howard Kindig appeared to fumble the snap on their first punt from the Miami 27 and lose the ball to Washington linebacker Harold McLinton, but McLinton was called for slapping at the ball while it was being snapped, for a 5-yard penalty.
 On the replay of the down, Miami punter Larry Seiple got the kick away safely.
 Later, after stopping the Redskins for the second time, Dolphins safety Jake Scott did not call for a fair catch, as he had not been told to do so by safety Dick Anderson.
 Scott fumbled the ball while taking a hit by Redskins cornerback Ted Vactor, but Anderson made the recovery.
 Miami then started this drive on their own 37-yard line with 2:55 left in the first quarter.
 Running back Jim Kiick started out the drive with two carries for 11 yards.
 Then quarterback Bob Griese completed an 18-yard pass to wide receiver Paul Warfield to reach the Washington 34-yard line.
 After two more running plays, Griese threw a 28-yard touchdown pass (his longest completion of the game) to wide receiver Howard Twilley for his only catch of the game.
 Twilley fooled cornerback Pat Fischer by faking a route to the inside, then broke to the outside and caught the ball at the 5-yard line, dragging Fischer with him into the end zone.
 "Griese read us real good all day", said Fischer.
 Kicker Garo Yepremian's extra point gave the Dolphins a 7–0 lead with one second remaining in the period.
 (Yepremian noticed that the kick was too low, just like his practice kicks).